Judge C. R. Magney State Park: Cultural history

-Instead of wealthy families, the next residents of the future park were homeless men.
+Instead of wealthy families, the future park's next residents were homeless men.
 In 1934 the state bought 3000 acre from the Naniboujou Club and opened a "transient camp" on the Brule River to provide work and housing for men made homeless by the Depression.
-At first it was managed by the state's Division of Forestry and named the Grover Conzet Camp after their director, but at the end of 1936 it was transferred to the federal Works Progress Administration.
-The camp consisted of fourteen barracks, two recreation halls, two bathhouses, a dining hall, and a bakery, as well as three workshops, an office, a garage, a warehouse, and a root cellar.
+At first it was managed by the state's Division of Forestry and named the Grover Conzet Camp after its director, but at the end of 1936 it was transferred to the federal Works Progress Administration.
+The camp had 14 barracks, two recreation halls, two bathhouses, a dining hall, a bakery, three workshops, an office, a garage, a warehouse, and a root cellar.
 About 800 men rotated through the camp, conducting forestry projects such as planting trees and building fire roads.
 They also developed a small public park and built the trail and stairs leading to the Devil's Kettle.
-The enrollees also farmed some of their own food and battled a 1936 forest fire that burned 10000 acre north of Hovland.
+The enrollees farmed some of their own food and battled a 1936 forest fire that burned 10000 acre north of Hovland.
 After the fire they built a sawmill and salvaged some of the downed wood.
 In return the men received wages, medical services, clothing, running water, and access to reading material and a radio.
-Despite these benefits a visiting timber union leader managed to foment a rebellion in February 1938 in which the administrators were briefly ejected from camp before state and local officials restored order.
-The WPA departed in July 1938 and the U.S. Indian Service converted the facility into a camp for Ojibwe youth.
-The concrete foundations of several camp buildings are still visible in the park's campground and picnic area.
+Despite these benefits a visiting timber union leader managed to foment a rebellion in February 1938 during which the administrators were briefly ejected from camp before state and local officials restored order.
+The WPA left in July 1938 and the U.S. Indian Service converted the facility into a camp for Ojibwe youth.
+Several camp buildings' concrete foundations are visible in the park's campground and picnic area.

-In 1957, the Minnesota Legislature established Brule River State Park and appropriated US$5,000 to purchase privately owned land within the 940 acre statutory boundaries.
-Clarence Magney, who had been instrumental in creating eleven state parks and waysides on the North Shore, died on May 14, 1962.
-The next year the park was renamed in his honor, and in 1965 Judge C. R. Magney State Park was expanded to 4500 acre by adding the section upstream from the Devil's Kettle.
+In 1957, the Minnesota Legislature established Brule River State Park and appropriated $5,000 to purchase privately owned land within the 940 acre statutory boundaries.
+Clarence Magney, who had been instrumental in creating 11 state parks and waysides on the North Shore, died on May 14, 1962.
+The park was renamed in his honor in 1963, and in 1965 Judge C. R. Magney State Park was expanded to 4500 acre by adding the section upstream from the Devil's Kettle.
 Development remained limited to a small campground, a picnic area, and the trail to the waterfalls.
-In 1987, a trail was added on the west bank of the river.
+In 1987, a trail was added on the river's west bank.